 The Drakensberg Mountains and World Heritage Site

-The dramatic Drakensberg Mountain Range is just 2/3 hours drive from Durban.
-The Zulu name of the mountain range is uKhahlamba – Barrier of Spears.
+The dramatic Drakensberg Mountain Range is just over 2 hours’ drive from Durban.
+The Zulu name of the mountain range is uKhahlamba – Barrier of Spears in iSiZulu.
 It’s the perfect description for the semi-circular border between KwaZulu Natal and Lesotho.
-Take to the hills to hike, bike, horse ride, abseil or rock climb.
-Soak up the history and visit battlefields, museums and ancient bushmen paintings.
-You can listen to the echos of angels as the world-famous Drakensberg Boys Choir boys sing into the mountains.
-Take your pick of delightful guest houses, self-catering houses, lodges and luxury resorts, and don’t forget to keep stopping along the way at the restaurants, bakeries and harvest table spots for delicious food.
+Take further into the hills to hike, bike, horse ride, abseil or rock climb.
+Soak up the history and visit battlefields a little further on, museums and ancient bushmen paintings.
+You can listen to the echoes of angels as the world-famous Drakensberg Boys Choir boys sing into the mountains.

 Durban has it all